Design files for this project can be found here

 There are four important parameters when selecting a MOSFET switch: VDS (drain-source breakdown voltage), RDS(on) (drain-source on resistance), Qg (gate charge), and Coss (output capacitance).
 The critical parameter is the breakdown voltage VDS which should greater than or equal to 1.5x the output voltage.
 Once the converter is running, it would be wise to ensure that all drain voltage spikes are well below this value.

-Power dissipation of the switch is comprised of the other three parameters.
+Power dissipation of the switch is comprised of the three separate parameters: gate, conduction, and switching losses.
 The gate losses can be approximated using the gate capacitance, gate voltage and switching frequency:

 The on-resistance of the switch, RDS, is used to approximate the conduction losses: